nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 <!-- here is the description in detail  -->

 ## Examples {#consentrequestitem-examples}

+There are many situations in which an Identity needs or wants the persistent consent of another Identity, for example:

 - "I hereby confirm that I have read the privacy terms of this cloud service and agree to them."
 - "The provided EULA has been read and agreed to."